 Venous edema commonly occurs in the lower limbs which are most dependent.
-However, if the patient is recumbent (i.e. lies on his back), it may be present only over the sacral region which is, then, most dependent.
-Lymphatic edema may occur in either limbs or over scrotum depending upon the site of involvement.
+However, if the patient is recumbent (i.e. lies on his back), it may be present only over the sacral region which is then the most dependent.
+Lymphatic edema may occur in either limb or over scrotum depending upon the site of involvement.

 - Cardiac: CCF, LVF, pericarditis

 - Renal: Acute nephritis, nephrosis

 - Allergic: Angioneurotic edema

 - Toxic: Epidemic dropsy